reaial/visual-argument-2021spring/BLMidea.md

-Gimp Project
+PhotoShop Project

 "America Wasn't Made For Me

  This is a low image juxtaposition so that you can have a larger impact.
 Just by the images, and the editing tools I used.
+I also used the word 'Freedom' in a more ironic way.